melkishengue/Software-design-patterns-in-javascript/observer-pattern/README.md

 ## Observer pattern in javascript

 This repo presents an implementation of the observer pattern in javascript.
-We have a subject (the slider) that manages data and observers (the triangle, circle and square) that subscribes to changes on this data.
+We have a subject (the slider) that manages data and observers (the triangle, circle and square) that subscribe to changes on this data.

 ## Run the project